-Those agencies that have signed agreements filed with UPC will be part of the initial group of 150 users.
+Those agencies that have signed agreements filed with UPC are part of the initial group of 150 users that the

 That group of 150 users is now exhausted.
 Any

 Your agency is responsible to provide the means for users to receive the 2FA code in order to login (see above explanation).